 Alternatives to Adobe’s Creative Cloud

 Adobe may have the market for digital artists when it comes to their creative cloud platform but there are many other suitable applications for creating works of art that aren’t so mainstream.
 This post will document a few applications that can live up to Adobe’s potential.
 Give them a try and see if you can fathom jumping ship with these alternatives to Adobe's Creative Cloud.

 Graphic and Vector Editors

 Sketch has created a lot of buzz around the internet lately as many long time Adobe users have switched their tools of choice to be Sketch.
-The software focuses on having only the necessary tools for user interface and vector based designs.
+The software focuses on having only the necessary tools for user interface and vector-based designs.
 Compared to Adobe Photoshop and Illustrator, Sketch is a lightweight contender that can do a combination of the same things as both applications.
 If you are interested in user interface design then you ought to give Sketch a try.

-Pixelmator is an image editor (for Mac) much like Adobe Photoshop was intended to be but with a pleasant twist on interface and some unique tools.
-The attention to design of the application is very prominent letting you feel like you’re working inside a highly professional application.
+Pixelmator is an image editor (for Mac) much like Adobe Photoshop was intended to be but with a pleasant twist on the interface and some unique tools.
+The attention to the design of the application is very prominent letting you feel like you’re working inside a highly professional application.
 Even if you work in Photoshop or Illustrator your files can still be migrated into Pixelmator with ease.